Hyperb0rean/DaedalusDB/README.md

 ## Match

 Here is some performance test for Pattern Matching of simple pattern (see *performance_test.cpp*).
-Time complexity analysis is pretty complex so a left it for future, but it definitely depends on number of verticies and edges.
+Time complexity analysis is pretty complex so I left it for future, but it definitely depends on number of verticies and edges.

 ![RemoveVar plot](./tests/test_results/Match.png)